carterkenwell/BrightDSMS/README.md

 ## Getting started:

-1. Utilizing an Apache2 + PHP enabled web server, clone this repository to your `/var/www/html/` directory and give read/write/execute permissions to the folder.
+1. Utilizing an Apache2 + PHP enabled web server, clone this repository to your `/var/www/html/` directory and give your system recursive read/write/execute permissions to the folder.

 2. Inside of `/var/www/html/BrightDSMS/` create `endpoints.json` and use the following basic JSON formatting to create and edit your endpoints.
 Create a `"404"` entry to control where clients should be redirected in the event that one attempts to access an endpoint that does not exist.
 If you do not create this endpoint, clients will simply be greeted with a black screen.